Anger Management Counselling in London and Online

 Anger is a normal human emotion and can even be useful at times if channeled in a helpful way.
 However, when it becomes strong, frequent and lasts for a long time it can have a major impact upon relationships, studies, work and our general wellbeing.
-In these cases, expert Anger Management counselling, therapy or CBT, delivered by a trained psychologist, counsellor or therapist might be what you need to help you manage such a powerful emotion in a way which is not harmful.
-In this page you’ll find helpful information about anger issues and help to find a counsellor or therapist to to start making a lasting positive change.
+For these cases, we offer expert anger management counselling in London and online.
+Anger counselling, therapy or CBT Therapy, delivered by a trained psychologist, counsellor or therapist might be what you need to help you manage such a powerful emotion in a way which is not harmful.
+In this page you can find helpful information about anger issues and book with a counsellor or therapist to to start making a lasting positive change.

 What is Anger?

 Anger is one of the many emotions we are equipped with since birth.
 Being angry is not always “bad”: our anger can be a signal that we feel hurt, and can emerge out of frustration, sadness or desperation.
 It can be helpful in motivating us to change and help us defend ourselves in dangerous situations.
 But it can also become a debilitating problem.

 What are the Symptoms of an Anger Management Problem?